 As a school, we have many entry points for children of various ages, but each successive step builds upon itself.
 There are milestones along the way, but not endings.
 The first major milestone for the youngest child is the transition from Toddlers to Twinklers.
 The biggest difference in these two classes is the independence required of each child.
 In Toddlers, grown-ups remain in the classroom and participate fully in order to help their child explore and share with other classmates.
 In Twinklers, the grown-ups remain for only a part of the class.
 This establishes an age-appropriate sense of independence.
 It furthers each student’s openness to sharing and creating without the immediate encouragement and safeguard of their grown-up.
 This milestone of independence is important in order to meet the expectations of instrument study.

 Almost ready to begin their instrumental experience, Twinkler students develop incremental skill toward becoming musically adept.
 In the Twinkler Program, your child will show steady beat; move independently or collectively with appropriate balance and coordination; echo the melodic and rhythmic patterns with Solfege and Gordon rhythmic syllables; vocalize while playing and moving; imitate and discern the musical elements of focused listening examples.
 The parent is present for either the first or last fifteen minutes of class, depending on the individual instructor.
-The Twinkler Program is highly-recommended if you plan to enroll your child in the Classical Program.
+The Twinkler Program is highly-recommended if you plan to enroll your child in the Suzuki Studies Program.
 There are no formal evaluations at this level, but if you have any questions about how your child is progressing, you can request an evaluation.

 Children between the ages of 3 ½ – 5 meet in a weekly 45-minute group class that provides enjoyable music skill acquisition practice and opportunities to socialize with other young students.